j-thepac/EuroAssignment/README.md

 ### Design 1 : Cron Job for Folder Polling:
 #### Tools : Cron Job (Schdeular) , Spark , Lake
-1.Implement a cron job scheduler to regularly poll the folders in consideration, as specified every 10 minutes using above logic.
+1. Implement a cron job scheduler to regularly poll the folders in consideration, as specified every 10 minutes using above logic.
 2. Ensure that the cron job is configured to handle any potential failures gracefully, with proper logging and alerting mechanisms in place.
+3. As Spark is executed in Cluster mode, extensive performance optimizations can be done in cluster like data locality , Speculation , Resource Scheduling etc.,
+4. Additionally, the Spark cluster can be vertically scaled by augmenting hardware resources and horizontally scaled by expanding the number of worker nodes.

 ![architecture](architecture2.png)
 ### Design 2